Climb Gerlach with Your Professional Mountain Guide

 - Lomnický Štít (Normal Route)

-How Long Does the Ascent Take?
+How Long Does the Gerlach Ascent Take?

 Depending on route, group experience, and weather: 6–10 hours including ascent and descent.